Caregiving often becomes a full-time equivalent commitment

 Accept Help When Offered

 When people ask what they can do to help, say yes and be specific.
-Meals, transportation, sitting with the patient, running errands—all of these reduce your burden and prevent burnout.
+Meals, transportation, sitting with the patient, running errands.
+All of these reduce your burden and prevent burnout.

 How do I manage caregiver burnout?▼